quancs/UPSimulator/README.md

 # Author
 * Changsheng Quan, quancs@qq.com  or quancs@cqu.edu.cn
 If you need any help for usage and development, or you want to make contributions to this project, please contact me.

+# Help Needed
+Do you have a new P system need to simulate?
+Are you a software developer with java skills?
+Do you have expertise in building software?
+Are you an experienced lead technical writer?
+Do you like contributing to open source projects?
+Come and join us in helping UPSimulator to thrive and universal.